 it is likely that, if on average 2% of scientists admit to have falsified research at least once and up to 34% admit other questionable research practices, the actual frequencies of misconduct could be higher than this.Fanelli, Daniele (5/29/09).
 How Many Scientists Fabricate and Falsify Research?
 A Systematic Review and Meta-Analysis of Survey Data.
 PLOS ONE, https://doi.org/10.1371/journal.pone.0005738

-For researchers, Research Ethics are not an ornamental feature, an afterthought.
+For researchers, research ethics and moral principles are not an ornamental feature, an afterthought.
 Rather, ethical considerations form the foundation of research protocols, guiding the selection of research methods, the techniques used to gather and interpret data, and the ways data are interpreted and represented in research reports.

 Examples of Research Ethics

-To learn more about research ethics, review the following ethical codes:
+To learn more about research ethics and moral principles, review the following ethical codes: